 The kratongs are fashioned out of a slice of a banana tree trunk or a hollowed out loaf of bread.
 These are then decorated with ornately entwined banana leaves, topped with flowers, incense sticks and candles.
 Sometimes a few strands of hair or fingernail clippings are placed in the kratong to symbolise past transgressions and negative experiences.

-At a set time during the festival, these highly decorated kratongs are released to float down river in a floral tribute to the life-giving water goddess, Phra Mae Khongkha.
-Each participant sends a wish along with the vessel, as well as all bad thoughts and resentments they may be harbouring.
+At a set time during the festival, these highly decorated kratongs are released to float downriver in a floral tribute to the life-giving water goddess, Phra Mae Khongkha.
+Each participant sends a wish along with the vessel, as well as all bad thoughts and resentments they may be harboring.

-Releasing the kratong symbolises the letting go of negative energies and those who participate are left with a sense of liberation and joy as they watch them float away.
+Releasing the Krathong symbolizes letting go of negative energies and those who participate are left with a sense of liberation and joy as they watch them float away.
 Needless to say, celebrations and entertainment follow, and there is even a beauty pageant held to mark the day in some cities.

-Wherever you are during Loi Kratong, you are sure to be swept away by the feeling of good humour and sense of new beginnings, which pervade this important Thai Festival.
+Wherever you are during Loi Kratong, you are sure to be swept away by the feeling of good humor and a sense of new beginnings, which pervade this important Thai Festival.
+TEFL course